Tundi Spring Agardy: Marine ecosystem services and markets

-Special ocean areas: MPAs, OECM, IMMAs
+Special ocean areas

-Tundi was one of the pioneers in marine protected areas (MPAs), working with early champions like Richard Kenchington, Graeme Kelleher, and Rod Salm.
-Her many publications on marine protected area MPA and MPA network design include a 1994 paper in Trends in Ecology and Evolution. and the previously mentioned book "Marine Protected Areas and Ocean Conservation".
+Tundi was one of the pioneers in marine protected areas, working with early champions like Richard Kenchington, Graeme Kelleher, and Rod Salm.
+Her many publications on marine protected areas and network design include a 1994 paper in Trends in Ecology and Evolution. and the previously mentioned book "Marine Protected Areas and Ocean Conservation".
 She has provided guidance on coastal and marine biosphere reserves as well, including IUCN Guidelines for Coastal Biosphere Reserves, and she remains a strong advocate for the biosphere reserve model.

 As countries began making commitments under the Convention on Biological Diversity to reach areal targets for protected areas, a realization that spatial management could protect biodiversity beyond protected areas led to designation of Other Effective Area-based Conservation Measures (OECM).
 Tundi participated in the early IUCN Task Force defining OECM and providing guidance on operationalizing criteria, and in 2022 she began working with FAO on how OECM could be promoted through fisheries management.
 Vera Agostini, Deputy Director of Fisheries for FAO, contracted Tundi and Imen Meliane to work with FAO's Amber Himes-Cornell to write a handbook on identifying, evaluating and reporting fisheries OECM.
 Tundi subsequently published a companion document providing guidance on evidencing biodiversity outcomes in fisheries OECM.

 Through her role advising the International Conference on Marine Mammal Protected Areas, Tundi began working with marine mammalogists on identifying key areas for marine mammals around the world, known as IMMAs.
 While these IMMAs are based on ecological data and do not consider management need, the designation of an area as an IMMA can spur conservation and management, including establishment of new protected areas or OECM.
 Tundi has published on establishing early warning systems for IMMAs under threat, and has worked on the implications of climate change for IMMAs.